GE Stock Analysis — GE Aerospace

 AI Verdict

-GE trades at 36.2x next year’s earnings even as profits are expected to shrink, so you’re paying a premium the numbers don’t yet support—unless its engine and service moat delivers a surprise upside.
+GE trades at 44.3x next year's earnings while analysts only expect 1.6% EPS growth, so you're paying a premium the numbers don't yet support even with its entrenched moat.

 Competitive Moat